Project AFFIRM is a study of vulnerability, risk, and resilience in the context of transgender identity development.

 Kim Watson is the Co-founder of Community Kinship Life, known as CKLife that assists affirmed men &; women with necessary life skills, medical needs, counseling, and access to the resources needed to improve their quality of life & contribution to society.
 CKLife provides a safe, secure space for affirmed people (& allies when applicable) to meet and learn about life inside & outside of transition.
 CKLife also sponsors a benefit to raise funds for the CKLife scholarship fund that has helped many affirmed people with paying for necessary transition related procedures.
 CKLife also participates in many conferences centered around affirmed people such as WPATH, PTHC in Philadelphia, & many more.
 People across the United States & the world have benefited greatly from the selfless acts of Kim Watson & the CKLife organization.
 CKLife has set a precedent for non-profit organizations that assist affirmed people and continues to do amazing things in the community at large.

-Will Mellman, M.S.W. is the Coordinator of Project AFFIRM.
-He is currently a doctoral candidate in Sociomedical Sciences at Columbia University’s School of Public Health.
-He completed a Master’s of Social Work at the University of Pennsylvania and a bachelor’s degree at Wellesley College.
+Will Mellman, PhD, M.S.W. is the Coordinator of Project AFFIRM.
+He completed his doctorate in Sociomedical Sciences at Columbia University’s School of Public Health.
 He is primarily interested in studying the social factors that influence the health practices and outcomes of transgender individuals.
-His dissertation focuses on the dating and relationship experiences of transgender men and their cisgender partners with a particular focus on how transgender men learn about and navigate romantic relationships in the context of identity development and affirmation.
-Prior to attending Columbia, Will worked as a clinical therapist for children in various community behavioral health clinics in Philadelphia as well as a patient advocate and clinical case manager for perinatally infected children with HIV at the Children’s Hospital of Philadelphia (CHOP).
+His dissertation focused on the dating and relationship experiences of transgender men and their cisgender partners with a particular focus on how transgender men learn about and navigate romantic relationships in the context of identity development and affirmation.
+Prior to attending Columbia, Will completed a Master of Social Work at the University of Pennsylvania and worked as a clinical therapist for children in various community behavioral health clinics in Philadelphia as well as a patient advocate and clinical case manager for perinatally infected children with HIV at the Children’s Hospital of Philadelphia (CHOP).

 Kasey Jackman is a PhD student at the Columbia University School of Nursing.
 Kasey is a Psychiatric-Mental Health Nurse Practitioner who specializes in working with children and adolescents who completed a bachelor’s degree in nursing and a master’s degree in psychiatric-mental health nursing at the Columbia University School of Nursing.
 Kasey has practiced in both acute and long-term inpatient settings, a community based outpatient clinic, and a private practice.
 Kasey holds a bachelor’s degree in sociology from Yale University.
 Kasey’s research interests focus on the mental health of transgender and gender nonconforming youth with the goal of decreasing health disparities and promoting resilience.